checky2010/studies.CND/generator/README.md

 # Generator

 Generates random values between 0 and 100 and publishes them to a RabbitMQ queue.
+The values are always falling/climbing by less than 5 per step.

 ## Environment variables